progzone122/voice-over-translation/scripts/wiki-gen/SITES-EN.md

 - You must be logged in to the site
 - If the video doesn't have subtitles in your language, then the translation will not be performed

-## Sap

-Status: [✅] Working

-Available (sub)domains:

-- `learning.sap.com`

-Available paths:

-- /courses/COURSE_NAME
-- /courses/COURSE_NAME/LECTURE_NAME

-Limitations:

-- To ensure that the script works, you need to [enable the "Bypass Media CSP" setting](https://github.com/ilyhalight/voice-over-translation/wiki/%5BEN%5D-FAQ) in the extension or delete the CSP in another way

 ## Watchpornto

 Status: [✅] Working